MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-capabilities/people-picker-capability.md

 * People Picker helps with scenarios involving task assignment, tagging and notifying a user.
 * The control can be used in both web and desktop, as it saves the effort and time significantly to build a similar control.

 To integrate People Picker control in your Teams app select the API, `selectPeople`.
-For effective integration and to call the API ensure thorough knowledge of the [code snippet](#code-snippet).
-User also needs familiarity with the [API response errors](#error-handling) to handle any errors in web and desktop app.
+To integrate and call the API, user must know about [code snippet](#code-snippet).
+User also needs familiarity with [API response errors](#error-handling) to handle any errors in web and desktop app.

 ## `selectPeople` API

-For effective integration, you must have an understanding of [code snippet](#code-snippet) for calling the API.
-The `selectPeople` API enables you to add Teams native `People Picker input control` to your web and desktop apps.
+The `selectPeople` API enables users to add Teams native `People Picker input control` to web and desktop apps.
 The following table provides a description of the API:

 | API | Description  |
 | --- | --- |